bytecodealliance/governance/SIGs/SIG-community/proposal.md

 ## Supporting Members

-The following individuals support the creation of SIG-Documentation:
+The following individuals support the creation of SIG-Community:

 - Bailey Hayes (Cosmonic)